CerveloFellow/MQ-Powershell-Login/README.md

 If the client window name is set, the powershell script will look for windows with that name to determine if your game client is running for this character.

+## PowerShell file notes
 For each team that has a .ps1 file you'll want to check the configurations at the top.

-# PowerShell file notes
---Path to your JSON containing your config
+Path to your JSON containing your config
 $AutoLogin = Get-Content -Raw -Path "C:\Users\user1\Desktop\EverQuest\AccountConfiguration.json" | ConvertFrom-Json

---A driver character must be set or you'll get errors
+A driver character must be set or you'll get errors
 $Driver = "DriverCharacter"

---Bots can be 0 to many in this array.
+Bots can be 0 to many in this array.
 A full team will look like this
 $Bots = @("BotCharacter1", "BotCharacter2", "BotCharacter3", "BotCharacter4", "BotCharacter5")

---No bots would look like this
+No bots would look like this
 $Bots = @()

-# JSON file notes
+## JSON file notes
 The sample JSON file should be fairly self explanatory, but here's a couple of quick comments.

-  --The path to your EQ Game exe for the driver of your team "DriverClientFilePath" : "C:\\Project Lazarus - Main\\eqgame.exe", --The directory you want to run the driver out of "DriverClientWorkingDirectory" : "C:\\Project Lazarus - Main", --The path to your EQ Game exe for your bots "BotClientFilePath" : "C:\\Project Lazarus\\eqgame.exe", --The directory you want to run the bots out of "BotClientWorkingDirectory" : "C:\\Project Lazarus", --The path to your Macroquest exe file "MacroQuestFilePath" : "C:\\E3_RoF2\\MacroQuest2.exe", --The directory you want to run MacroQuest out of "MacroQuestWorkingDirectory" : "C:\\E3_RoF2",
+  The path to your EQ Game exe for the driver of your team
+  "DriverClientFilePath" : "C:\\Project Lazarus - Main\\eqgame.exe"

+  The directory you want to run the driver out of
+  "DriverClientWorkingDirectory" : "C:\\Project Lazarus - Main"

+  The path to your EQ Game exe for your bots
+  "BotClientFilePath" : "C:\\Project Lazarus\\eqgame.exe"

+  The directory you want to run the bots out of
+  "BotClientWorkingDirectory" : "C:\\Project Lazarus"

+  The path to your Macroquest exe file
+  "MacroQuestFilePath" : "C:\\E3_RoF2\\MacroQuest2.exe"

+  The directory you want to run MacroQuest out of
+  "MacroQuestWorkingDirectory" : "C:\\E3_RoF2"

-  --The process name that your version of MacroQuest runs as.
+  The process name that your version of MacroQuest runs as.
 When in doubt, run MacroQuest and check task manager for the task name.
-  "MacroQuestProcessName" : "MacroQuest2",
+  "MacroQuestProcessName" : "MacroQuest2"

-  --The process name that eqgame.exe uses, this shouldn't change but when in doubt, check task manager.
+  The process name that eqgame.exe uses, this shouldn't change but when in doubt, check task manager.
-  "EverQuestProcessName" : "eqgame",
+  "EverQuestProcessName" : "eqgame"

-  --The path to your EQBCServer.exe file "EQBCServerFilePath" : "C:\\E3_RoF2\\EQBCServer.exe",
+  The path to your EQBCServer.exe file
+  "EQBCServerFilePath" : "C:\\E3_RoF2\\EQBCServer.exe"

-  --The folder to run EQBCServer out of "EQBCServerWorkingDirectory" : "C:\\E3_RoF2",
+  The folder to run EQBCServer out of
+  "EQBCServerWorkingDirectory" : "C:\\E3_RoF2"

-  --The process name for EQBCServer "EQBCServerProcessName" : "EQBCServer",
+  The process name for EQBCServer
+  "EQBCServerProcessName" : "EQBCServer"

-  --The path to your MQ2AutoLogin.ini file "AutoLoginFile" : "C:\\E3_RoF2\\config\\MQ2AutoLogin.ini",
+  The path to your MQ2AutoLogin.ini file
+  "AutoLoginFile" : "C:\\E3_RoF2\\config\\MQ2AutoLogin.ini"

 The rest of the JSON file is to define logins and characters.
 Multiple characters can exist on a single login.
 The powershell script will try to modify your MQ2AutoLogin.ini file and swap characters so they can be auto logged in if you have different characters on a single account

 "Accounts" : [
 	{
     "Account" : "Account1",
     "Characters" : [ "Character1", "Character2" ]
     },
     {
     "Account" : "Account2",
     "Characters" : [ "Character1", "Character2" ]
     },
     {
     "Account" : "Account3",
     "Characters" : [ "Character1", "Character2" ]
     },
     {
     "Account" : "Account4",
     "Characters" : [ "Character1", "Character2" ]
     },
     {
     "Account" : "Account5",
     "Characters" : [ "Character1", "Character2" ]
     },
 	{
     "Account" : "Account6",
     "Characters" : [ "Character1", "Character2" ]
     },
     {
     "Account" : "Account7",
     "Characters" : [ "Character1" ]
     }
   ]